-Recombination processes can also affect the rate of \PBpc production.
-While the production rate of \PJGy mesons from heavy-quark recombination should scale quadratically with the number of charm quarks inside the QGP volume, this scaling will only be linear for \PBpc mesons.
-However, as their production cross section in proton-proton (\pp) scatterings is small, owing to the dominant production mechanism requiring both $\bbbar$ and $\ccbar$ pairs, the enhancement of \PBpc production in heavy ion collisions may greatly exceed that of the \PJGy meson~\cite{Schroedter:2000ek,Liu:2012tn}.
+The recombination of heavy quarks can also affect the \PBpc yield.
+The production rates of \PJGy and \PBpc mesons from this process should scale quadratically and linearly, respectively, with the large number of charm quarks in the QGP, up to hundreds in central \PbPb collisions.
+However, as the \PBpc production cross section in proton-proton (\pp) scatterings is small, owing to the dominant production mechanism requiring both $\bbbar$ and $\ccbar$ pairs, the enhancement of \PBpc production in heavy ion collisions may greatly exceed that of the \PJGy meson~\cite{Schroedter:2000ek,Liu:2012tn}.
 These recombination effects would manifest more strongly at low transverse momentum (\pt)~\cite{Liu:2012tn}.